 You can invest in debt mutual funds as they can be sold off easily – even if mutual funds are stuck in illiquid positions they will not say no to investor redemption.
-This may impact the NAV, retuns & portfolio quality but still you will get your amount except some emergency situation.
+This may impact the NAV, returns & portfolio quality but still, you will get your amount except in some emergency situations.

 Check one risk that will apply to all debt investments………